gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 ## Alicloud Provider Credentials

 In order for Gardener to create a Kubernetes cluster using Alicloud infrastructure components, a Shoot has to provide credentials with sufficient permissions to the desired Alicloud project.
-Every shoot cluster references a `SecretBinding` which itself references a `Secret`, and this `Secret` contains the provider credentials of the Alicloud project.
+Every shoot cluster references a `SecretBinding` or a `CredentialsBinding` which itself references a `Secret`, and this `Secret` contains the provider credentials of the Alicloud project.

 This `Secret` must look as follows: